HariharRengan/ZenNova/README.md

 ## Wellbeing Companion

-Zennova’s Wellbeing Companion provides encouragement, and motivation to support your mental and emotional wellness, keeping you on track toward a healthier you.
+ZenNova’s Wellbeing Companion provides encouragement, and motivation to support your mental and emotional wellness, keeping you on track toward a healthier you.